Skip to main content

 How it works

-When upgrading a contract, the key function used is e.deployer().update_current_contract_wasm, which takes the Wasm hash of the new contract as a parameter.
-Here’s a step-by-step breakdown of how this process works:
+When upgrading a contract, the key function used is env.deployer().update_current_contract_wasm, which takes the Wasm hash of the new contract as a parameter.
+Here's a step-by-step breakdown of how this process works:

-1. No change in contract ID: The contract's ID remains the same even after the upgrade.
+1. No change in contract address: The contract's address remains the same after the upgrade.
 This ensures that all references to the contract stay intact.

-2. Admin authorization: Before upgrading, the contract checks if the action is authorized by an admin.
+3. Admin authorization: Before upgrading, the contract checks if the action is authorized by the Admin address.
 This is crucial to prevent unauthorized upgrades.
 Only someone with admin rights can perform the upgrade.

 admin.require_auth();